 37. Use limewash to create an airy and spacious look

 Talking of small garden ideas that make your outdoor space feel bigger and brighter, get that charming cottage garden look – and make your small garden appear larger and lighter in the process – by liming your exterior and your garden furniture.
 This traditional preservation technique is coming back into favour in modern homes too for a chilled Scandi look if cottagey is not your vibe.

-29. Make a small balcony feel like a Greek holiday villa
+40. Make a small balcony garden feel like a Greek holiday villa

 If you are on a budget or are trying to accommodate for a smaller, narrower space, don't worry, we have a few pointers.
 Painting doors and shutters is an easy and cheap way to brighten and add a modern twist to an outdoor space.
-Choose a bold colour you love that will draw the eye upwards, making the space feel longer.
+Choose a bold colour like you would when creating a Mediterranean garden that will draw the eye upwards, making the space feel longer.
 Using vertical shelves and shelving units in order to create loads of space to put plants and outdoors accessories (without taking up much floor room) is a great idea, too.
 And we LOVE the curtain, strung up to create privacy, shade and an extra splash of colour.
 See more of this IKEA set up on their website.

-30. Add a cheeky hammock for even more chilled vibes
+41. Add a cheeky hammock or two for chilled vibes

 The rug and the hammock help make the small space feel more like an outdoor room than a garden, which is a great option if you have a small back yard and are not sure how to make the most of it.
 You don't need to try to transform it into a green space, just see it almost like an extra room, with a few potted plants dotted about, too.
 Oh, and use paint to add some splashes of colour.
 We can't resist a bit of pink, so naturally, we are in love with @emeraldterrace's back yard.

 - For the best exterior wood paint head to our buying guide.